apollographql/apollo-client-nextjs/docs/experimental-nextjs-app-support.apollonextappprovider.md

 As opposed to the normal `ApolloProvider`<!-- -->, this version does not require a `client` prop, but requires a `makeClient` prop instead.

-Use this component together with `NextSSRApolloClient` and `NextSSRInMemoryCache` to make an ApolloClient instance available to your Client Component hooks in the Next.js App Router.
+Use this component together with `ApolloClient` and `InMemoryCache` from the `@apollo/experimental-nextjs-app-support` package to make an ApolloClient instance available to your Client Component hooks in the Next.js App Router.

 **Signature:**